Can Large Language Models Capture Dissenting Human Voices?: Experimental Design

 \subsection{Data}

+First, we test the inference ability of LLMs in challenging datasets, ANLI (Adversarial NLI) \cite{nie2020adversarial} and QNLI \cite{wang2018glue}.
+We opt for the round 3 version of ANLI (n = 1,200), which contains more contexts from diverse domains such as Wikipedia, Common Crawl, StoryCloze \cite{mostafazadeh-etal-2016-corpus}, and CBT \cite{hill2016goldilocks}.
+QNLI \cite{wang2018glue} (n = 5,463) is converted from the Stanford Question Answering Dataset (SQuAD) \cite{rajpurkar2016squad} to an NLI dataset, and the task is to decide whether the sentence contains the answer to the question.

-We evaluate models using ChaosNLI \cite{nie2020can} and PK2019 \cite{pavlick2019inherent}.
-These datasets consist of two task settings: ChaosNLI-$\alpha$ (n = 1,532), where models must select one of the two hypotheses, and ChaosNLI-S (n = 1,514), M (n = 1,599), and a subset\footnote{JOCI $\&$ DNC datasets of PK2019 are discarded.} of PK2019 (n = 299) where the model assigns the relationship (\textit{e.g.}, entailment, contradiction, or neutral) for a pair of premise and hypothesis.
+Second, we jointly evaluate LLMs on ChaosNLI \cite{nie2020can}, and PK2019 \cite{pavlick2019inherent} to examine both the accuracy and how the model distribution aligns with the human disagreement distribution.
+These datasets consist of two task settings: ChaosNLI-$\alpha$ (n = 1,532), where models must select one of the two hypotheses, and ChaosNLI-S (n = 1,514), M (n = 1,599), and a subset\footnote{JOCI $\&$ DNC datasets of PK2019 are discarded as the annotation setting greatly varies from ChaosNLI.} of PK2019 (n = 299) where models must assign the relationship (\textit{e.g.}, entailment, contradiction, or neutral) for a pair of premise and hypothesis.
+We also pick out a challenging subset of the ChaosNLI datasets, which we denote as HighChaosNLI, consisting of the top 100 samples having the greatest human disagreement level.

+Lastly, to trace possible causes of the disagreement occurring in LLMs, we use the round 1 version of the DisagreementNLI dataset (n = 318), where the samples from ChaosNLI are annotated with one of the 10 categories (\textit{e.g.}, probabilistic) of potential sources of disagreement \cite{jiang2022investigating}.
+While the primary focus is slanted towards identifying why humans disagree, we utilize and link the disagreement taxonomy to uncover whether the disagreement in LLMs aligns with those of humans.